ARTISTS` PERSPECTIVE MODELER

 Since Joe passed away on 27th January, 2012, the project, including all its contents and intellectual property rights, has been passed on to me by his family.
 It is my intention to honour Joe`s last wish to keep his life`s work alive and kicking.
 In this respect, I am indebted to Jon Whitton in Chorley, UK, who assisted Joe with the original Website and, in particular, to my good friend Alan Tuckey of Lees, Oldham, UK, for his continued support and without whose computer expertise it would have been impossible for me to proceed with the development of APM-3.

 The presentation of APM in this User document differs somewhat from Joe`s earlier format.
 The version described is APM-3 which includes an additional feature to place an aircraft on the ground.
-The APM-3 program, like its predecessors, uses a standard MS Excel spreadsheet that has been shown to work satisfactorily on Windows Vista, Windows XP, Windows 7 and 8 and Macintosh.
+The APM-3 program, like its predecessors, uses a standard MS Excel spreadsheet that has been shown to work satisfactorily on Windows Vista, Windows XP and Windows 7.
 It is supplied as a blank MASTER sheet and should be saved as such.
 Please refer to the ‘Terms’ page regarding macros.
 A separate MS Excel spreadsheet program generates required circles.
 The APM-3 package comprises this User document, the two MS Excel spreadsheet programs and a complimentary APM-3 spreadsheet covering the aforementioned Spitfire Mk.IX (1/48 scale).

 Now, my purpose is to promote and distribute APM and although Joe, my friend of 10 years, is going to be a hard act to follow, I shall do my best to offer what assistance I can in explaining the workings of APM – or the earlier GPM – to those Users who might have any questions.